jansabbe/jansabbe.github.io/_posts/2018-04-08-big-bang-releases.md

 ---
 layout: post
 title: Big bang releases
 description: When replacing legacy software, a common strategy is the so called big bang release.
-As we saw with Argenta, this often results literally in a big bang.
-Is there an alternative strategy?
+As we saw with Argenta, this can literally lead to a big bang.
+Is there any alternative?
 image: /public/images/big_bang_releases/websnippet.jpg
 title_image: /public/images/big_bang_releases/websnippet.jpg
 ---

 When replacing legacy software, a common strategy is the so called big bang release.
-As we saw with Argenta, this often results literally in a big bang.
+As we saw with Argenta, this can literally lead to a big bang.
 In a single weekend they replaced a core legacy system with a new one.
-It failed miserably, resulting in customers not able to access their bank accounts for an entire week.
-Argenta was a very public failure, but they are not alone.
+It failed miserably, resulting in customers not being able to access their bank accounts.
+The release at Argenta was a very public failure, but they are not alone.
 A lot of companies have tried and failed replacing their legacy systems in a single go.
 Quite often multi-million euro projects don't even reach production.
-Rather they are thrown in the trash after years of development.
+Years of development have been thrown in the trash attempting a replacement.
 Is there an alternative strategy?

 A more agile approach to releasing consists of starting with a small release.
-A first minimal viable product you release in production within 6 months.
+A first minimal viable product is released in production within a couple of months.
+It might not have a lot of features or serve all your customers, but atleast it is live.
+It allows you to gather early feedback and continuously monitor the behavior.
 Once this version is released, you keep on extending.
-Every sprint you can release a new increment.
-The behavior of a small release is a lot easier to predict.
-If something does go wrong, it is easier to rollback or pinpoint and fix the rootcause.
+Every sprint you release a new increment.
+The smaller you can make the releases, the more you reduce the risk.
+Some companies release multiple times a day, in a fully automated fashion.
+Their releases are utterly boring, not the result of [military planning](https://www.linkedin.com/feed/update/urn:li:activity:6386286352039768064) or cause for celebration.

 It is tricky to apply this strategy to replacing legacy systems.
 A first release without all the features of the legacy system is a hard sell.
 The solution?
 Don't replace, strangle.